Matt-A-Bennett/vim-surround-funk/README.md

      semicolons and opening parentheses.
 ```

-### Gripping a surrounding function around a word or another function
+### Gripping a word or another function

 ```
-gsf: Grip (i.e wrap/encompass) a function in the unnamed register around
+gsf: Grip (i.e wrap/encompass) another function with the function in the
-     another function.
+     unnamed register.

 gsF: Like 'gsf', but the function name is delimited by whitespaces, commas,
      semicolons and opening parentheses.

-gsw: Grip (i.e wrap/encompass) a function in the unnamed register around a
+gsw: Grip (i.e wrap/encompass) a word with the function in the unnamed
-     word.
+     register.

 gsW: Like 'gsw', but the word name is delimited by whitespaces, commas,
      semicolons and opening parentheses.